 Industry Roundup – February 2019

-As the deadline for Brexit draws nearer, the property sector is still trying to predict where the market sits right now and what this political uncertainty could mean for the future.
+As the deadline for Brexit draws nearer, the property sector is still trying to predict where the market sits right now and what this political uncertainty could mean for UK property market trends.

 Using research from within the industry, a number of trends can be noted up and down the country.